Kansas City, Missouri, voters elect Lucas as new mayor | New Country 923

 Kansas City, Missouri, voters elect Lucas as new mayor

 KANSAS CITY, Mo.
-(AP) — A 34-year-old black man whose family was occasionally homeless during his childhood in Kansas City, Missouri, will become the city’s 55th mayor.
+(AP) — A 34-year-old black man whose family was homeless at times during his childhood in Kansas City, Missouri, will become the city’s 55th mayor.

 Voters on Tuesday chose Quinton Lucas over fellow City Council member Jolie Justus in a mayoral runoff, according to unofficial results that showed him with a commanding lead.
-Lucas, who claimed victory in a speech Tuesday night, will assume office in August.
-He will replace Sly James, another black mayor who served two four-year terms.
+Lucas will assume office in August, replacing Sly James, another black mayor who served two four-year terms.

+“Our final mandate is this: no matter who we are, no matter where you are, no matter what circumstance you find yourself in, in our Kansas City we always believe that you have an opportunity, we always believe that you can persevere,” Lucas said in his victory speech Tuesday night.
+“In our Kansas City we believe that whatever has happened in your past does not dictate your future.
+In our Kansas City we believe in fairness for everyone.”

 Justus, a former state lawmaker and current City Council member, had James’ endorsement and would have been the city’s first openly gay mayor.
-She conceded in a speech Tuesday night.
+She conceded in a sometimes tearful speech on Tuesday night.

+“So what is next?”
+Justus said.
+“I’m not going to disengage just because I didn’t get the outcome I wanted.”

 Both Lucas and Justus are attorneys with similar voting records during their first terms on the City Council.
 During the campaign, both said their top priorities were reducing crime, increasing affordable housing and spreading development projects across the city.
 Although the election was officially nonpartisan, both candidates are Democrats.